Fare Zone Assignment on Trees: Single Density Approximation Algorithm

-We defer the proof of \cref{thm:SingleDensity} to Appendix~\ref{app:SingleDensityProofs}.
-We also discuss improvements of the algorithm when $T$ is a path or when the pricing function admits base revenue.
-In these cases, we can skip the random deletion of cuts and obtain a deterministic $\mathcal{O}(\log(n))$-approximation with smaller constants in the $\mathcal{O}$-notation.
-Finally, we analyze a simpler---arguably more intuitive---algorithm that relies much heavier on randomization at the expense of losing larger constants in the approximation guarantee.
+In Appendix~\ref{app:SingleDensityProofs}, we also present a deterministic $\mathcal{O}(\log n)$-approximation hiding smaller constants in the $\mathcal{O}$-notation for instances where $f(0)>0$ or $T$ is a path.
+Additionally, we introduce a simpler and arguably more intuitive algorithm which in turn relies more on randomization.
+Further, its analysis results in larger constants in the approximation guarantee.